 This work helps to maintain stable and affordable prices for wheat grain for the poor whose diets depend on wheat, and focuses on national policies that foster more productive and food-secure rural communities.

 “One of the most direct ways that disasters affect agriculture is through lower-than-expected production.
-This causes direct economic loss to farmers which can cascade along the entire value chain, even affecting the growth of the sector or entire value chain.”
+This causes direct economic loss to farmers which can cascade along the entire value chain.”

 New variety adoption

 A 2003 CIMMYT study showed that a 10% increase in cultivation of high-yielding varieties of major crops, including wheat, was associated with a 10-15% increase in per capita GDP, reduced fertility and mortality.
 This research not only proves the effectiveness of CGIAR’s work in the past, but also helped shape WHEAT’s research priorities over the last 10 years.
 By fostering the production and distribution of new, high-yielding and stress-tolerant varieties, WHEAT has contributed to poverty alleviation around the globe.

 A 2003 study showed that in the absence of CGIAR genetic improvement in wheat during 1965-2000,

 - world food production would have been 4–5% lower;